ENVR 212. The Dynamic Earth and Environment. (4 Credits)

 ENVR 341.
 Quantitative Methods for Environmental Analysis and Problem Solving.
 (4 Credits)

 Mathematical approaches to quantitatively describe, analyze, and understand environmental processes.
 Descriptive and inferential statistical techniques and numeric modeling are used to address environmental problems.
 Emphasis is on applications of the methods to practical problems and the use of computer resources.
-Three lectures, two hours laboratory.
+Three and a half hours lecture, two hours laboratory per week.

 ENVR 371.
 Introduction to Geographic Information Systems.
 (2 Credits)

 The hardware and software technology of GIS programs.
 Basic concepts of spatial data collection, storage, processing, and interpretation, combined with remote sensing.
 Uses the popular GIS software ArcGIS.
-Three hours lecture, two hours laboratory.
+Three and a half hours lecture and two hours laboratory per week.
 Lab fee.

 ENVR 381.
 Environmental Pollution and Toxicology.
 (4 Credits)